danawoodman/sentry/readme.md

 The door receives a list of all members within a Cobot account so that it can display a relevant message to a user like:

-> Hello John, sorry you're out of day passes.
+> Hello John, sorry but you're out of day passes.
 Go to https://chimera.cobot.me to buy more!

 Or:

-> Welcome in Jane, have fun making today!
+> Welcome in Jane, make something awesome today!

 These messages are customizable via the admin so you can personalize things to fit your space and community.

+Code for the door locks lives in `firmware/`

 ## Setup